ssakuma4593/gap_cloud/context.md

     Parses abstracts into structured data (title, authors, year, text).

-    Uses OpenAI GPT (or similar LLM) to extract summaries of research gaps from abstracts.
+    Uses BERTopic for topic modeling and research gap analysis from abstracts.

     Stores extracted gaps and metadata in memory for fast access and analysis.